Bron–Kerbosch algorithm: Worst-case analysis

-The Bron–Kerbosch algorithm is not an output-sensitive algorithm: unlike some other algorithms for the clique problem, it does not run in polynomial time per maximal clique generated.
+The Bron–Kerbosch algorithm is not known to be an output-sensitive algorithm: unlike some other algorithms for the clique problem, it is not known to run in polynomial time per maximal clique generated.
 However, it is efficient in a worst-case sense: by a result of Moon & Moser (1965), any n-vertex graph has at most 3^{n/3} maximal cliques, and the worst-case running time of the Bron–Kerbosch algorithm (with a pivot strategy that minimizes the number of recursive calls made at each step) is O(3^{n/3}), matching this bound.

 For sparse graphs, tighter bounds are possible.
 In particular the vertex-ordering version of the Bron–Kerbosch algorithm can be made to run in time O(dn3^{d/3}), where d is the degeneracy of the graph, a measure of its sparseness.
 There exist d-degenerate graphs for which the total number of maximal cliques is (n − d)3^{d/3}, so this bound is close to tight.